Soonies/TIPE_graphes_flot_efficaces/banana/lib/flow_graph.md

 We use an implementation inspired by the foward and reverse star representation described in the book _Network algorithms_, which has been modified to allow for the suppression of edges while guarantying an access to the successors and predecessors of a vertex in O(1) time.

 A graph is implemented as a record with multiple fields:

+ 1. mutable uU  :  int ;

+  2. mutable cC : int  ;
+0.  `v_representant` 1 vertex amongst the other.
+No particular meaning. needed for the get_1_of function ( no other way to get a random vertex without iterating through the whole graph)
 1. `v : ('a vertex, int array)` Dictionnary storing the attributes of the vertices
     * keys :  ` 'a vertex `
     * entry : `a : int array`.